 MUSIC - NDSS is nationally recognized as having an excellent music program.
-Student have the opportunity to major in instrumental music, vocal music, percussion and classical guitar.
-Students may further develop their skills by performing in the concert band, percussion ensemble, guitar ensemble or choir.
+Students have the opportunity to major in instrumental music, vocal music, and classical guitar.
+Students may further develop their skills by performing in the concert band or choir.
 The Music program has earned many regional, provincial and national awards.